narunlifescience/AlphaPlot/README.md

  * Check if the new feature is not already implemented (Changelog)
  * Check if another person didn't already open an issue
- * If there is already an opened issue there is no need to comment "+1", it won't help.
-Instead, you can subscribe to the issue to be notified of anything new about it
+ * If there is already an opened issue there is no need to comment unless you have more information, it won't help.
+Instead, you can click on :thumbsup: and subscribe to the issue to be notified of anything new about it

 ### Report a bug